NHS-South-Central-and-West/data-science-guides/README.md

 ## Usage

+If you are new to Git, a good place to start is the [NHS-R Git Training](https://github.com/nhs-r-community/git_training/).
+Their [**Introduction to Git**](https://github.com/nhs-r-community/git_training/blob/main/guides/introduction_to_git.md) will help you understand why version control is necessary, what Git & GitHub can offer, and how to navigate these tools.

 ### Guides & Source Code

 All guides and source code are stored in the /src subdirectory.
 Quarto (.qmd) notebooks are the source code, and can be used to run the code locally, while Markdown (.md) files are the guides, containing outputs and visualizations along with the code itself.